HenryIbeh999/Life-of-Py/README.md

 ## License & Support

-I like open source so this is whatever.
+I like open source so this is ...whatever.
 Have fun poking around the code base

 If you find bugs or have ideas, feel free to open an issue or submit a pull request!